nakigami/java-kata-test/README.md

-# SG Java Kata Testz
+# Java Kata Test - SG Paris
 # Architecture

 This project is implemented in Java using some Clean Architecture principles (entities / use cases / presenters) to garantee a good separation of the logical part and also to have a more organised and testable code.